lynnfaraday/aresmush.com/tutorials/code/templates.md

     ------------------------------
 ```

+{% tip %}
-{% include tip.html content="Everything except the text/list is optional, so you can customize the display as desired." %}
+Everything except the text/list is optional, so you can customize the display as desired.
+{% endtip %}

 There's also a table, a line with text in the middle, and a standard page footer for multi-page commands.
 See the code in `aresmush/plugins/utils/templates` for details.